xblondel-alg/search_logs/README.md

 - `make black`: Apply black linter to the source and test trees
 - `make mypy`: Apply mypy type checking to the source and test trees (rules defined in mypy.ini)
 - `make pytest`: Execute tests stored in the tests directory, and calculate coverage (rules defined in pytest.ini)

+## API

+The API uses Flask and Werkzeug.
+Werkzeug being a development platform, additional deployment options would be needed to ship to production, to use a production-ready web server (such as nginx).